-The Brown Widow SpiderHere is an excellent close-up photo of the female brown widow spider.
+The Brown Widow SpiderHere is a truly excellent close-up of the female brown widow spider.
 Other deep south states are also infested with brown widow spiders.
 Unhappily, they are frequently found in people’s cars.

 Although the coloration of the brown widow spider varies considerably, their egg sac is atypical of most spiders.
 The sacs have points or projections on them, suggesting an inflated blow fish.